-Learners on the FdSc Nurse Associate apprenticeship programme will learn together with learners for the registered nurse degree apprenticeship program.
+Learners on the BSc (Hons) Nursing/RN apprenticeship programme will learn together with learners for the other fields of nursing.
 As an apprentice you will benefit from this shared learning experience.
-However, we also realise that there is some module content which is very specific to your nurse associate program.
-Therefore, you will have some sessions with apprentices from the registered nurse degree apprenticeship and then go on to explore some concepts in more depth, allowing you to reflect on your practice experience and develop your professional identity as a nurse associate.
+However, we also realise that there is some module content which is very specific to your chosen field of nursing.
+Therefore, you will have some sessions with apprentices from your field of nursing only to explore these concepts in more depth and to allow you to reflect on your practice experience and develop your professional identity as an adult, mental health, learning disabilities or children's nurse.
 The theoretical input is delivered by expert teaching staff and is based on latest evidence and research, using modern and creative teaching methods and technology.
 This includes some online learning, some face to face lectures, workshops and the use of creative simulation experiences with the range of technologies we have invested in.
 We offer excellent apprentice and academic support systems to help apprentices as they commence and continue through their studies.